 SRI plants have expanded root systems, allowing them to sequestrate more CO2 into the soil.

-the emissions associated with producing, manufacturing, and transporting those products are also avoided.
+By avoiding agrochemicals, the emissions associated with producing, manufacturing, and transporting those products are also avoided.

 Enhancing yields per unit area reduces the need for expansion of farming area, therefore preventing the disruption of ecosystems and the resulting GHG emissions.